 Toxic workplaces leave scars — but they also leave lessons.
 Not the kind you find in training manuals, but the quiet, invisible ones that shape your resilience, sharpen your clarity, and redefine what you will no longer accept.

-You do not come out the same — but you come out stronger, clearer, and more intentional.
+You do not emerge unchanged — you come out stronger, more focused, and more deliberate in how you move forward.

-If you are in the middle of such a phase or just coming out of one, you may find deeper meaning in these reflections:
+If you are in the midst of such a season, or just finding your way out of it, these reflections may carry a deeper meaning.

 - Reflections on Marriage, Divorce & Family Happiness